Returning to Work Brings More Challenges2 minute read

 On the serious side, many leaders, colleagues and friends are expressing a good bit of anxiety about this, saying things like:

 - “I’ve been sooooo much more productive working from home.
 Why are they having us go back into the office full time?”

-- " My team & I have been working better than ever, even though we've been remote.
-I'm afraid some of them will quit if the company decides we have to return to the office."
+- ” My team and I have been working better than ever, even though we’ve been remote.
+I’m afraid some of them will quit if the company decides we have to return to the office.”

 - “We just got into a decent routine at home with the kids.
 I have no idea what we’re going to do if my husband has to go back into the office full time.”

 - “I’m not vaccinated yet and I’m still helping care for my father-in-law who’s high risk.
 I’m not going into the office any time soon, no matter what they decide!”